alexholcombe/MOTcircularClean/dataPreprocess/eyetracking/EDF_file_processing_with_R_eyelinkReader.md

 I found [this example](https://stackoverflow.com/questions/63855025/cant-load-r-packages-after-installation) of when that error occurs, which claims that R and Rstudio were using different versions.
 And indeed, when I exeuctied 'library('eyelinkReader')' from R.app, it works!

-So then if I do what the StackOverflow says and "uninstall R and then install the latest version, after uninstall R studio and reinstall it" make it then work in RStudio?
+So then if I do part of what the StackOverflow says and uninstall R from the Terminal and then re-download it and install all the necessary packages, it now works in RStudio!

+Only thing is that vignettes are not working

 ### environment variables can they trump to fix the problem?